-It is considered economical to deploy Service Mesh when the number of microservices in the application is of the order of 100s or 1000s.
+It is considered economical to deploy Service Mesh when the number of microservices in the application is in the order of hundreds or thousands.
 However, the Service Mesh is not without some drawbacks.
-Because each microservice requires its own service proxy the number of runtime instances and the overall attack surface for the application increases.
+Because each microservice requires its own service proxy, the number of runtime instances and the overall attack surface for the application increases.
 As the functionality built into a service proxy increases, it may become a communication bottleneck.
-The communication logic relating to a business process such as service call sequence, service composition, etc., has to be built into the microservice code.